 To achieve a healthy mind and body requires the proper hours of sleep.
 Where heroin use is severe, individuals may experience disruptions in sleeping patterns.
 This means a lack of sufficient rest and an inability for the body to heal (Pubmed).

 Preventing a Relapse

 If someone has been using heroin for a significant period, they are more likely to have formed a tolerance.
 Along with the tolerance comes a higher level of dependency.
 It also increases the risk of cravings and withdrawal symptoms.

 Preventing a relapse is about self-motivation and support you can trust.
 We look at the following programmes to manage a heroin addiction.

 Treating the underlying causes of heroin dependency

 For a heroin dependency to be effectively treated, a therapist assisting in the underlying cause for symptoms can assist.
 While a detox and withdrawal can address the physical aspect of an addiction, it does not resolve any underlying psychological conditions.

 Therapy can help you deal with daily challenges, a past trauma, or other factor that is maintaining the addiction.
 Therapy focuses on keeping you away from a relapse by introducing coping strategies and tools for recovery.

 A residential rehab is a type of inpatient programme but with a warm reception and a feeling of home.
-It includes the provision of your own bed, often shared with roommate.
-When you enter a residential rehab, you feel safe.
+When you enter a residential rehab for heroin addiction, you feel safe.
 The facility is less like a clinical environment while providing access to experienced and qualified medical staff.
 Clients stay at the residential rehab with access to therapy.